AstRonin/sgi/README.md

     $ ./mad repl

-Sample will create the two files: `server_distribution(priority).csv` and `server_distribution(blurred).csv` which show difference between of two methods of connection balancing to a server.
+Sample will create the two files: `server_distribution(priority).csv` and `server_distribution(blurred).csv` which shows difference between two methods of connection balancing to a server.
 Open files in Excel(or other) and insert `XY(Scater)` graph:

 ![priority](priority1.png)
-Follow result with next weights:
+Below are results with next weights:

 Server port | Weight
 --- | ---